 Find a good groomer one who knows about Bichon’s their coats and skin as white dog’s skin can have allergies.– Ewelsh (Pet Forums UK)

 Needless to say, the white Bichon Frise was the original color.
 In the early 1930s, the national French kennel club adopted the standard largely because of the novel, “The Adventures of Tintin.”
 The story featured a small and fluffy white terrier type named Milou.

 The dog breed for Milou was based on a real breed, known at the time as the Tenerife and Bichon.
 In the years following, the FCI proposed the name Bichon Frise, where “frise” meant “curly” and referred to the curly coat of the dog.

 So if you’re looking for that classic Bichon look, look no further than the solid white Bichon Frise.
 They are exactly what most people imagine for this breed.
 But if you want to be a little more “unique” with the dog, you may want to consider the other coat colors.

 The white and apricot-colored Bichon Frise is a variation of the solid white Bichon.
 Although they are still mostly white, they do feature an apricot color on the ears, face and body.
-Even so, the white & apricot may not have color in all three areas.
+However, the white & apricot may not have the apricot color in all three areas.